Menu

 Effects to Your Brain and Lungs

 Using cannabis long enough will put a considerable damage to your brain, making you unable to think and remember clearly.
 With brain damaged by THC, you will tend to hallucinate and live in delusions even when you are not taking cannabis at the moment.
+To understand more about the potency of modern cannabis, see our article on How Strong Is Cannabis Nowadays?
 Frequent smoking the weed can also cause burning to your mouth and throat, forming various respiratory problems and infections (similar to tobacco smokers).

 The Dangers of Cannabis Use

 Smoking pot can make you more at risk to suffer lung cancer, affecting your fertility, and reduce your appetite.
+For a deeper dive into the risks associated with cannabis use, read our article on The Facts about Cannabis.
 Your psychology state is no doubt will be affected.
 You tend to get angry easily (especially when there’s no weed in hand), depressed, and tuning out of reality more often than you realised.

 Moreover, long-term cannabis use can also lead to addiction and withdrawal symptoms.
 You may experience intense cravings, anxiety, irritability, and difficulty in sleeping when you stop using marijuana.
 It can also affect your social life, leading to poor relationships with family and friends.
 In addition, it can have a negative impact on your work or school performance, leading to poor grades, lost opportunities, and even job loss.